 Cooling Down Too Fast?

 When cooling down your dog, there are a few things you need to keep in mind.
-The American Kennel Club (AKC) recommends giving only small amounts of water at a time after a dog has exerted a lot of energy to avoid consuming too much at a time, which can in some cases be regurgitated back up.
+The AKC recommends giving only small amounts of water at a time after a dog has exerted a lot of energy to avoid consuming too much at a time, which can in some cases be regurgitated back up.
 The best thing you can do is to provide a cool environment inside the house or shaded area to allow your dog to rest after exertion on a hot day.

 This is where plain old ice cubes become the best homemade dog treat.
 Place a few ice cubes in your dog's water bowl, and after they have licked the ice cubes for a few minutes you can fill the bowl with fresh, cold water.
 It is best to use crushed ice cubes, as veterinary dentists find that ice cubes can cause tooth fractures in dogs from chewing on the ice.